ryanlu2240/2020fall_DLCV/HW3/README.md

-use pytorch mask-rcnn to do the image segmentation. download data to data folder. run train.py with python3 reference:https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html
+Use pytorch mask-rcnn to do the image segmentation.
+Download data to data folder.
+Run train.py with python3
+reference:https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html